cosmosgame/save-the-world/content/articles/index.md

     - Joy
       - The deeper job
         - waking up early for a ski trip
-- We need a map
 - Spiral Dynamics
   - History
     - Ken Wilber, Integral theory
     - Using original model
     - My take -- social constructs
   - Benefits
     - practical model of the world as it is
     - map for what we need to use to include all of ourselves
     - recognize what wants to happen next
     - Patterns of history: how we got here
     - Patterns of history: what wants to happen next
   - Tier 1
     - Beige
       - My favorite
       - Zombie apocalpyse
     - Purple
       - Spirit
     - Red
       - Empire
         - Alexander the Great,
         - Attilla the Hun
         - Columbus
       - The problem
       - Olympics
         - personal excellence
     - Blue
       - Jesus and Mohammed
       - Neo Confucianism
         - Attilla goes from red to blue
       - Martin Luther King and Gandhi
     - Orange
       - Enlightenment
       - Black ships
     - Green
       - Reaction to Reason
       - Hakomi principles
       - Difference between Blue
   - Practical examples
     - Challenger disaster
       - Describe
       - Model mismatch
         - Manager had wrong level
         - Engineer did not understand manager's level
       - Sneaky switch.
 We have all been operating at the wrong level
       - Moral cowardice to not judge
         - quadrant theory helps us understand when to use what kind of judgment
     - Red vs. Democracy
     - Mormonism
   - Tier 2
     - Integral
     - Still establishing
     - Tick-Tock
       - Oscillation
       - Hectave
       - Tier 1 and Tier 2
       - Groups
         - We are wired for groups
         - America doesn't get group focus
           - My Japan experience (?)
     - Yellow
       - Integral
       - All of me
       - Yellow organizations
         - Hakomi
         - HAI
         - Medicine
           - How to change your mind
             - Michael Pollan needed green to get here
         - Maps example
     - Turquoise
       - Showing up
       - All of me, All of you, All of us
       - Turqoise organizations
         - Just starting to happen
         - Revolutionary Love project
           - video
           - step through the colors
   - The Hope of Turquoise
     - What wants to happen next
     - Embrace all colors
     - Come together
     - Spirit transcends
   - Practical applications of Spiral Dynamics
   - Request for stories
     - My story
       - Three sacred vows
       - The Wall (Vow #1)
         - Running
           - Maybe running away from things
         - Mirrors scare me
         - Mirrors everywhere
         - Tribal support
           - recognition of bravery
           - The first sacred vow
             - explanation of why it was hard
         - Name Change
           - Affirmative prayer
           - Forced me to become bigger
       - The first awakening (Vow #2)
         - Kiss of the Angel
           - Incredible strength and grace
         - Put it back on the shelf
         - Cohousing
         - Still working through my pain
         - HAI workshop Love
           - 50th birthday
           - health
           - healthy eating
           - weight
           - self love
         - HAI vow
           - everyone is a mirror
           - standing naked in front of people, commitment
       - Spiritual awakening
         - Medicine
           - Marriage breaking up
           - Found the practical path to spirituality
           - Found what I really want
             - Lifeboat analogy (HAI story)
         - Hakomi
         - Discovery of vow #3
           - black hole is actually needy child
           - Initially hard to accept
           - And how I am with other people -- need for third vow
         - My Hakomi request
           - eventually realized I was asking for Turqoise
       - Recap levels
 - Healing/Personal Growth
   - Focus on Love
   - What works?